 Downside - single point of failure (one server)

 Automotive SOA (Service-Oriented Software Architecture)

 Scaling up is a major challenge for vehicle electronics and network design.
-Automotive SOA allows common system functions to be formed into discrete, reusable services or standalone code compartments.
+Automotive SOA (Service Oriented Architecture) allows common system functions to be formed into discrete, reusable services or standalone code compartments.